 They will think upstream together in designing and emerging uniquely powerful and flexible experiences for the future of the water summit.
 Sharing their experience, expertise, and stories that will empower and contribute to a responsive summit structure now and in the future.

-Featured are co-conveners, indigenous advisors, and regional coordinators of the Mni Ki Wakan: World Indigenous Peoples’ Decade of Water Summit.
+Featured are co-conveners, indigenous advisors, and regional coordinators of the Mni Ki Wakan: World Indigenous Peoples Decade of Water Summit.
 Together, we are building an intimate global community dedicated to the future of water.
-At the begining Nancy Bordeaux and Tiana LaPointe, Sicangu Lakota, announce Mni Ki Wakan Water Summit on May 19th, 2017, at the UN Permanent Forum on Indigenous Issues 16th Session.
+Featured at the beginning are Nancy Bordeaux and Tiana LaPointe, Sicangu Lakota, who announce the inaugural Mni Ki Wakan on May 19th, 2017, at the UN Permanent Forum on Indigenous Issues 16th Session.
 Both have been deeply involved in working with indigenous youth, women, and Mother Earth.
 Followed by Ta’Kaiya Blaney, internationally renowned singer and indigenous environmental activist from Tla A’min Nation, British Columbia, Canada.
 Ta’Kaiya has journeyed the world as a voice and protector of water.

 The question of who indigenous peoples are becomes clearer through the ‘working definition’ below developed by Jose R. Martinez Cobo, the Special Rapporteur of the Sub-Commission on Prevention of Discrimination and Protection of Minorities, in his famous Study on the Problem of Discrimination against Indigenous Populations: